2 What Every Observer Should Know

 2.3.2 Emergency Radio

-A Motorola portable radio is available in either telescope control room to call Kitt Peak in case of an emergency.
-Kitt Peak is on Frequency 1.
+A Vertex portable radio is available in either telescope control room to call Kitt Peak in case of an emergency.
+A list of channels can be found on the cork board.
+Kitt Peak is on Frequencies 1-4; Channel 5 is the National Weather Service; Frequencies 11-15 are MDM channels.
+Channels 1 and 11 are the standard use channels respectively.
 Full instructions are given on the control room wall, near the radio.
 Please read them in advance if you are not familiar with the radio.

 2.3.3 Emergency Generator and the UPS